 - (A) The Corporation functioned as the conduit agency in connection with a 1994 bond issue of the CAIDA in the amount of \$1,975,000.
 The net proceeds were utilized to fund a project to construct a building for the City and City Agencies.
 The transaction has been recorded at the amount of debt assumed under the bond issue.
 The bonds require semi-annual payment of interest and the interest rate is adjusted every five years.
-Principal payments are required annually on March 1 in prescribed amounts currently ranging from \$150,000 to \$160,000.
-The obligation matures in March 2018.
-The interest rate at December 31, 2016 was 5.75%.
+The final principal payment of \$160,000 is due at the obligation maturity in March 2018.
+The interest rate at December 31, 2017 was 5.75%.
 The building is leased to ACDA under a related lease agreement that has been classified as a direct financing lease (see Note 10). - (B) The Corporation functioned as the conduit agency in connection with a 2002 Civic Facility Revenue bond issue of the CAIDA in the amount of \$4,390,000.
 The proceeds were utilized to fund a project that includes the construction of various improvements to the Corning Preserve Park.
 The obligation requires monthly payment of interest and the interest rate is adjusted weekly.
 The bonds mature in May 2027.
 The bonds are secured by a letter of credit issued by Key Bank.
-The letter of credit requires principal payments on the outstanding bonds, annually on May 1, in prescribed amounts currently ranging from \$180,000 in 2017 to \$255,000 in 2024, thus providing for the full amortization of the bonds by the 2027 maturity date.
+The letter of credit requires principal payments on the outstanding bonds, annually on May 1, in prescribed amounts currently ranging from \$190,000 in 2018 to \$255,000 in 2024, thus providing for the full amortization of the bonds by the 2027 maturity date.
 The letter of credit also requires principal payments on the outstanding bonds if certain grant proceeds related to the Corning Preserve Project are received.
-The interest rate at December 31, 2016 was 0.6%.
+The interest rate at December 31, 2017 was 1.2%.
 The Corning Preserve Project is leased to the Port under a related agreement that has been classified as an operating lease (see Note 9).